worldpeaceenginelabs/1-MEGABYTE-INFINITY-STORE/README.md

 But we simply exchange download time and storage space for computational time, which is a good deal dependant on file size and available cpu power.<br>
 <br>
 The Infinity Store works best with very small files, so everything that is able to be compressed could go too.<br>
-Use-case dependant we also dont need 3333 backups for each application.<br>
+Use-case dependant we also dont need 3333 backups for each application, feature or community.<br>

 But if it comes to distributing more then the user-accounts, i (as a user) want to decide myself, what i am using my storage for.<br>
 A combination from multiple 1 Megabyte Stores and a logic of .get().on(data) subscriptions, and file-splitting could get us there.<br>